|2014 Health Resources Directory for Diverse Cultural Communities|

 This film is about the lives of Muslim Americans who have a disability.
 You can watch it for free on YouTube.

 |Wretches & Jabberers|

-A film about two men who have autism and have limited speech.
+This film is about two men who have autism and limited speech.
 They travel around the world talking with people about their views of autism.